lyonscode/lyonscode.github.io/_posts/2024-04-02-tryhackme-warzone-1-write-up.md

 ![Linux desktop](/assets/img/uploads/initial-desktop.png "Linux desktop")

-Of note, this desktop contains a packet capture file and folder titled "Tools" which contains an installation of Brim and Wireshark -- both of which will prove critical in our log analysis.
+Of note, this desktop contains a packet capture file called `Zone1.pcap` and folder titled "Tools" which contains an installation of Brim and Wireshark -- both of which will prove critical in our log analysis.

 Let's look at our first challenge question.